 6. Exercise patience

 Arab businessmen are still very traditional and driving a hard bargain is their usual way of concluding business.
 However, the negotiation process is slower in this part of the world, so you should have plenty of patience.
 Expect to pass through bureaucratic red tape slowly.
-The processing of paperwork will take time and if you do not have patience, you'll be defeated.
+While some Arab countries such as the UAE boast innovative digital banking solutions, beware that the overall processing of paperwork will take time and if you do not have patience, you’ll be defeated.
 Negotiations and decisions are typically discussed with the entire executive team involved in the business, so be prepared to wait.